NorthernWidget/ALog/README.md

 ## Connecting sensors (and more) to the ALog

 ![User's layout and connection guide](https://github.com/NorthernWidget/ALog/raw/master/doc/figures/ALogUsersLayout.png "User's layout and connection guide")
-@image latex doc/figures/ALogUsersLayout.pdf "Layout and connection guide" width=6.5in
+@image latex ALogUsersLayout.pdf "Layout and connection guide" width=6.5in

 ***User's layout and connection guide***